 - G. Contractor Required Submittals: Prior to conducting any professional services at the site covered by this plan, the Contractor and each subcontractor responsible for compliance with the permit shall submit to the Resident Engineer a Contractor Certification Statement, BDE 2342a. - 1.
-The Contractor shall provide a construction schedule containing an adequate level of detail to show major activities with implementation of pollution prevention BMPs, including the following items: - Approximate duration of the project, including each stage of the project - Rainy season, dry season, and winter shutdown dates - Temporary stabilization measures to be employed by contract phases - Mobilization timeframe - Mass clearing and grubbing/roadside clearing dates - Deployment of Erosion Control Practices - Deployment of Sediment Control Practices (including stabilized construction entrances/exits) - Deployment of Construction Site Management Practices (including concrete washout facilities, chemical storage, refueling locations, etc.) - Paving, saw-cutting, and any other pavement related operations - Major planned stockpiling operations - Timeframe for other significant long-term operations or activities that may plan non-storm water discharges such as dewatering, grinding, etc. - Permanent stabilization activities for each area of the project - 2.
-During the pre-construction meeting, the Contractor and each subcontractor shall provide, as an attachment to their signed Contractor Certification Statement, a discussion of how they will comply with the requirements of the permit in regard to the following items and provide a graphical representation showing location and type of BMPs to be used when applicable: - Temporary Ditch Checks Identify what type and the source of Temporary Ditch Checks that will be installed as part of the project.
-The installation details will then be included with the SWPPP. - Vehicle Entrances and Exits Identify type and location of stabilized construction entrances and exits to be used and how they will be maintained. - Material Delivery, Storage and Use Discuss where and how materials including chemicals, concrete curing compounds, petroleum products, etc. will be stored for this project. - Stockpile Management Identify the location of both on-site and off-site stockpiles.
+The Contractor shall provide a construction schedule containing an adequate level of detail to show major activities with implementation of pollution prevention BMPs, including the following items:

+- Approximate duration of the project, including each stage of the project - Rainy season, dry season, and winter shutdown dates - Temporary stabilization measures to be employed by contract phases - Mobilization timeframe - Mass clearing and grubbing/roadside clearing dates - Deployment of Erosion Control Practices - Deployment of Sediment Control Practices (including stabilized construction entrances/exits) - Deployment of Construction Site Management Practices (including concrete washout facilities, chemical storage, refueling locations, etc.) - Paving, saw-cutting, and any other pavement related operations - Major planned stockpiling operations - Timeframe for other significant long-term operations or activities that may plan non-storm water discharges such as dewatering, grinding, etc. - Permanent stabilization activities for each area of the project - 2.
+The Contractor and each subcontractor shall provide, as an attachment to their signed Contractor Certification Statement, a discussion of how they will comply with the requirements of the permit in regard to the following items and provide a graphical representation showing location and type of BMPs to be used when applicable: - Vehicle Entrances and Exits Identify type and location of stabilized construction entrances and exits to be used and how they will be maintained. - Material Delivery, Storage and Use Discuss where and how materials including chemicals, concrete curing compounds, petroleum products, etc. will be stored for this project. - Stockpile Management Identify the location of both on-site and off-site stockpiles.
 Discuss what BMPs will be used to prevent pollution of storm water from stockpiles. - Waste Disposal Discuss methods of waste disposal that will be used for this project. - Spill Prevention and Control Discuss steps that will be taken in the event of a material spill (chemicals, concrete curing compounds, petroleum, etc.) - Concrete Residuals and Washout Wastes Discuss the location and type of concrete washout facilities to be used on this project and how they will be signed and maintained. - Litter Management Discuss how litter will be maintained for this project (education of employees, number of dumpsters, frequency of dumpster pick-up, etc.). - Vehicle and Equipment Fueling Identify equipment fueling locations for this project and what BMPs will be used to ensure containment and spill prevention. - Vehicle and Equipment Cleaning and Maintenance Identify where equipment cleaning and maintenance locations for this project and what BMPs will be used to ensure containment and spill prevention. - Dewatering Activities Identify the controls which will be used during dewatering operations to ensure sediments will not leave the construction site. - Polymer Flocculants and Treatment Chemicals Identify the use and dosage of treatment chemicals and provide the Resident Engineer with Material Safety Data Sheets.
 Describe procedures on how the chemicals will be used and identify who will be responsible for the use and application of these chemicals.
 The selected individual must be trained on the established procedures. - Additional measures indicated in the plan.